jveilleux/FarmFreshWeb/products.md

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/New-Product2.png "New product page")

-**Supplier:**Select the enterprise who produces and supplies the product.
+**Supplier: **Select the enterprise who produces and supplies the product.
 Remember you’ll only be able to add products to producer profiles which you have created, or if you have been granted permission to manage the products of a pre-existing producer profile.

 **Product name: **This is the title of the product which will be displayed in the store.

 **Units: **What units is the product sold in? \(oz, lb, gal… or item \(bunch, bag, packet\)\)

-**Value:** What value of the above units is the product sold in? \( ie 100 ounces, 2 gal, 1 bunch\)
+**Value:** What value of the above units is the product sold in? \( i.e. 100 ounces, 2 gal, 1 bunch\)

 **Display As:** This field automatically shows you how the units and value fields will display, once you have filled the units and value fields. \(i.e. units = lb, value = 2, Display as = 2lb\)